Isha-101/Digital-Wallet-System/README.md

 # Digital Wallet System

-A backend project for managing wallets, transactions, and fraud detection using Node.js, Express, MongoDB.
+A backend project for managing wallets, transactions, and fraud detection using Node.js, Express, MongoDB, Swagger.

 ## Setup